Skip to main content

 • Brand-name Keflex is discontinued, but providers still prescribe generic cephalexin to treat many types of bacterial infections.

-However, the generic version is still widely prescribed today and is approved for use in treating infections of the respiratory tract, bone, skin, ears, genitals, and urinary tract.
+However, the generic version, cephalexin, is still widely prescribed today and is approved for use in treating certain bacterial infections of the respiratory tract, bone, skin, ears, genitals, and urinary tract.
 Here’s what to know if you’re prescribed this popular antibiotic.

 Why was Keflex discontinued?

-The specific reason for Keflex’s discontinuation wasn’t given, but the FDA determined that it wasn’t for any reasons related to the drug’s safety or efficacy.
+The specific reason for Keflex’s discontinuation wasn’t given, but the FDA determined that it wasn’t for any reason related to the drug’s safety or efficacy.
 Most likely, a combination of marketing and manufacturing issues played a role, or it simply became more cost-effective to only produce the generic version of Keflex.
+Generic versions of Keflex, called cephalexin, are still widely prescribed.

-What are the differences between brand-name and generic Keflex?
+What are the differences between generic and brand-name Keflex?

 Brand-name and generic drugs are the same in all the ways that matter.
 They contain the same active ingredients and are equally safe and effective.
 But generic drugs are usually cheaper than brand-name drugs and may be more affordable for consumers.